-Article 24 Health Insurance
+Article 24 - Health Insurance

-24.01 Full time regular Employees may enroll in the Employer group health insurance plan with the Employer paying 90% of the Employees' and dependents' health insurance premium.
-The Employee shall pay the remaining 10% of the health insurance premium through payroll deduction.

-24.02 The Erriployer will pay a portion of the cost of health insurance premiums for part-time regular Employees, based on a ratio of the hours they actually work in a forty-hour workweek.
+- 24.01 Full time regular Employees may enroll in the Employer group health insurance plan with the Employer paying 90% of the Employees' and dependents' health insurance premium.
+The Employee shall pay the remaining 10% of the health insurance premium through payroll deduction. - 24.02 The Employer will pay a portion of the cost of health insurance premiums for part-time regular Employees, based on a ratio of the hours they actually work in a forty-hour workweek. - 24.03 The Employer shall notify and meet with the Union regarding any proposed changes to the insurance benefits prior to such changes becoming effective.
+It is the intent of the City to continue to provide overall health insurance benefits equal to or greater than the plan in place on July 1, 2009 unless budget constraints require otherwise during the life of this Agreement.

-Article 25 Retirement
+Article 25 - Retirement

-25.01 STATE RETIREMENT SYSTEM
+25.01 State Retirement System

-The Municipality is a participant in the State of Alaska Public Employees Retirement System (PERS) effective January 1, 1970.
+The Employer is a participant in the State of Alaska Public Employees Retirement System (PERS) effective January 1, 1970.
 Coverage is mandatory for all FULL-TIME AND PART-TIME REGULAR EMPLOYEES who are not temporary Employees and who are not retirees under PERS who have been allowed by PERS to waive participation in PERS while being re-employed with a PERS Employer.
 Details regarding retirement benefits and the retirement system may be obtained from the Human Resources office, City and Borough of Sitka.

-25.02 SUPPLEMENTAL BENEFITS SYSTEM
+25.02 Supplemental Benefits System

-The Employer is a participant in the Supplemental Benefits System.
+The Employer is a participant in the Supplemental Benefits System - Annuity Plan (SBS - AP).
+Coverage is mandatory for all Full-Time and Part-Time Regular Employees who are not temporary Employees and who are not retirees under PERS.
 The Employer will match the Employee contribution up to the maximum limit.

-Article 26 Savings Clause
+Article 26 - Savings Clause